shaikmdrafi/chunk-logfile/README.md

 `python main.py log.txt` it will create test directory to store all chuncked files each file will have 100 characters

-- If it’s a broken word, add it to next file
+- If there is a broken word, i am adding it to next file

 # Validation